Ron-27/Data_Assimilation_Lorenz96/README.md

 # Data Assimilation with Lorenz 96

-## Description
+## Overview
-This project demonstrates data assimilation using the Lorenz 96 model.
-The Lorenz 96 model is a dynamical system used in atmospheric science and weather forecasting.

-## Lorenz 96 Model Equation

-Here is the Lorenz 96 model equation:
+In this project we are performing data assimilation to the 1-dimensional form of the Lorenz 96 system:

 $$
 \frac{d X_j}  {d t}=\left(X_{j+1}-X_{j-2}\right) X_{j-1}-X_j+F